East Provo Canyon & the Wasatch Mountains

 After checking in to our RV-Park we headed out for an afternoon adventure.
 Our adventure takes us on US-189 into East Provo Canyon.

-Joyce snapped this picture of a wild rose while we were walking to that waterfall.
+Joyce snapped this picture of a wild rose while we were walking to a waterfall in East Provo Canyon.

 This is a large boulder at the bottom of the canyon near that waterfall.